WordPress/Advanced-administration-handbook/upgrade/migrating.md

 If you make a mistake, you can [Restore Your Database](https://wordpress.org/support/article/restoring-your-database-from-backup/) from your backup and try this again.
 So make sure it is right the first time.

 #### Additional items of note

 There are other things you may wish to change in order to correct URLs when moving sites.

-1. Images link: image links are stored in “post_content” in the `wp_posts` table.
+1. Images link: image links are stored in "post_content" in the `wp_posts` table.
 You can use the similar code above to update image links.
-2. wp_options: Besides the “siteurl” and “home” items mentioned above, there are other option_value which also need revision, such as “upload path”, and some plugin items (depends on what you’ve installed, such as widgets, stats, DMSGuestbook, sitemap, etc.)
+2. wp_options: Besides the "siteurl" and "home" items mentioned above, there are other option_value which also need revision, such as "upload path", and some plugin items (depends on what you've installed, such as widgets, stats, DMSGuestbook, sitemap, etc.)
-3. To fix widgets that contain outdated URL’s, you may edit them in Dashboard / Appearance / Widgets.
+3. To fix widgets that contain outdated URL's, you may edit them in Dashboard / Appearance / Widgets.
 4. Do a FULL database search for any items left. **MAKE SURE** you know what you are changing and go through each item for possible improper replacement.
 5. If you a running a network / have multiple sites, you will need to replace instances of the URL in the database.
 They are stored in many tables, including each one of the sites (blogs).
 Be careful in what you replace and be sure you know the meaning of the field before changing it.
 See the Important GUID note below for an example of what not to change.
 6. **Note:** If you find your old url in the database options table under `dashboard_incoming_links`, you can ignore or delete that option.
-It’s unused since WP 3.8.
+It's unused since WP 3.8.

 #### Important GUID Note

-When doing the above and changing the URLs directly in the database, you will come across instances of the URL being located in the “guid” column in the `wp_posts` tables.
+When doing the above and changing the URLs directly in the database, you will come across instances of the URL being located in the "guid" column in the `wp_posts` tables.
 It is critical that you do NOT change the contents of this field.

-The term “GUID” stands for “Globally Unique Identifier”.
+The term "GUID" stands for "Globally Unique Identifier".
 It is a field that is intended to hold an identifier for the post which a) is unique across the whole of space and time and b) never, ever changes.
 The GUID field is primarily used to create the WordPress feeds.

 When a feed-reader is reading feeds, it uses the contents of the GUID field to know whether or not it has displayed a particular item before.
-It does this in one of various ways, but the most common method is simply to store a list of GUID’s that it has already displayed and “marked as read” or similar.
+It does this in one of various ways, but the most common method is simply to store a list of GUID's that it has already displayed and "marked as read" or similar.

-Thus, changing the GUID will mean that many feedreaders will suddenly display your content in the user’s reader again as if it was new content, possibly annoying your users.
+Thus, changing the GUID will mean that many feedreaders will suddenly display your content in the user's reader again as if it was new content, possibly annoying your users.

-In order for the GUID field to be “globally” unique, it is an accepted convention that the URL or some representation of the URL is used.
-Thus, if you own `example.com`, then you’re the only one using `example.com` and thus it’s unique to you and your site.
+In order for the GUID field to be "globally" unique, it is an accepted convention that the URL or some representation of the URL is used.
+Thus, if you own `example.com`, then you're the only one using `example.com` and thus it's unique to you and your site.
 This is why WordPress uses the permalink, or some form thereof, for the GUID.

 However, the second part of that is that the GUID must _never_ change.
 Even if you shift domains around, the post is still the same post, even in a new location.
-Feed readers being shifted to your new feeds when you change URLs should still know that they’ve read some of your posts before, and thus the GUID _must_ remain unchanged.
+Feed readers being shifted to your new feeds when you change URLs should still know that they've read some of your posts before, and thus the GUID _must_ remain unchanged.

 **Never, ever, change the contents of the GUID column, under any circumstances.**